-The simplest way to use Browserbase MCP Server is through the remote hosted URL:
+The easiest way to use Browserbase MCP is through their remote hosted server:

 For clients that support SHTTP: